 INTERNATIONAL SEAFOOD SUSTAINABILITY FOUNDATION (ISSF)

 StarKist is a founding member of ISSF, a global coalition of scientists.
-The tuna industry and World Wildlife Fund (WWF), the world’s leading conversation organization, promote science-based initiatives for the long-term conservation and sustainable use of tuna stocks, as well as reducing bycatch and promoting a healthy ecosystem.
+The tuna industry and World Wildlife Fund (WWF), the world’s leading conservation organization, promote science-based initiatives for the long-term conservation and sustainable use of tuna stocks, as well as reducing bycatch and promoting a healthy ecosystem.

 ISSF’s strategic focus: